techlahoma/how-to-usergroups/Slack-Info.md

 * Optional: [download the desktop or mobile app](https://slack.com/downloads/)

 ## Joining a Channel
-Channels are like isolated chat rooms for specific topcs (ex: Python, Databases, etc.).
+Channels are like isolated chat rooms for specific topics (ex: Python, Databases, etc.).
 You can join as many or few as you like.
 Instructions on joining channels can be found [here](https://get.slack.help/hc/en-us/articles/205239967-Join-a-channel).
+* Post questions and requests for mods in the [#ask-a-mod](https://techlahoma.slack.com/messages/ask-a-mod) channel
+* If you're a user group leader, join the [#usergroup-organizers](https://techlahoma.slack.com/messages/usergroup-organizers) channel to ask and answer questions about organizing user groups.

 ## Creating a Channel
 Can't find a channel that fits your topic or interest?
 You can create your own.
 First, *please* ensure that a similar channel does not already exist.
-Once you have done this (please do this) follow [these instructions](https://get.slack.help/hc/en-us/articles/201402297-Create-a-channel) to add a new channel.
+Once you have done this (please do this), follow [these instructions](https://get.slack.help/hc/en-us/articles/201402297-Create-a-channel) to add a new channel.

 ## Etiquette
-All converstaions in the Techlahoma Slack workspace must adhere to Techlahoma's [code of conduct](https://www.techlahoma.org/code-of-conduct).
+* All conversations in the Techlahoma Slack workspace must adhere to Techlahoma's [code of conduct](https://www.techlahoma.org/code-of-conduct).
+* @channel has been restricted to mods due to overuse.